Comparative psychology: History

-The 9th century scholar al-Jahiz wrote works on the social organization and communication methods of animals like ants.
-The 11th century Arabic writer Ibn al-Haytham (Alhazen) wrote the Treatise on the Influence of Melodies on the Souls of Animals, an early treatise dealing with the effects of music on animals.
+The 9th-century scholar al-Jahiz wrote works on the social organization and communication methods of animals like ants.
+The 11th-century Arabic writer Ibn al-Haytham (Alhazen) wrote the Treatise on the Influence of Melodies on the Souls of Animals, an early treatise dealing with the effects of music on animals.
 In the treatise, he demonstrates how a camel's pace could be hastened or slowed with the use of music, and shows other examples of how music can affect animal behavior, experimenting with horses, birds and reptiles.
 Through to the 19th century, a majority of scholars in the Western world continued to believe that music was a distinctly human phenomenon, but experiments since then have vindicated Ibn al-Haytham's view that music does indeed have an effect on animals.

-Charles Darwin was central in the development of comparative psychology; it is thought that psychology should be spoken in terms of "pre-" and "post-Darwin" because his contributions were so influential.
-Darwin's theory led to several hypotheses, one being that the factors that set humans apart, such as higher mental, moral and spiritual faculties, could be accounted for by evolutionary principles.
-In response to the vehement opposition to Darwinism was the "anecdotal movement" led by George Romanes who set out to demonstrate that animals possessed a "rudimentary human mind".
-Romanes is most famous for two major flaws in his work: his focus on anecdotal observations and entrenched anthropomorphism.
+Charles Darwin was central to the development of comparative psychology; it is thought that psychology should be spoken of in terms of "pre-" and "post-Darwin" because his contributions were so influential.
+Darwin's theory led to several hypotheses, one being that the factors that set humans apart, such as higher mental, moral, and spiritual faculties, could be accounted for by evolutionary principles.
+In response to the vehement opposition to Darwinism, the "anecdotal movement" led by George Romanes set out to demonstrate that animals possessed a "rudimentary human mind".
+Romanes is most famous for two major flaws in his work: his focus on anecdotal observations and his entrenched anthropomorphism.

-In 1843 Lewis H. Morgan published "Mind or Instinct: An Inquiry Concerning the Manifestation of Mind by the Lower Orders of Animals" in The Knickerbocker, where he argued that animal behaviour demonstrated faculties such as memory, foresight and reasoning, and criticised "instinct" as an inadequate explanation.
-He returned to the subject in 1857 with an unpublished paper, "Animal Psychology", presented to the Pundit Club in Rochester, New York, which attributed animal behaviour to perception, memory, reflection, volition and reason, and suggested continuity between human and nonhuman mental faculties.
+In 1843, Lewis H. Morgan published "Mind or Instinct: An Inquiry Concerning the Manifestation of Mind by the Lower Orders of Animals" in The Knickerbocker, arguing that animal behaviour demonstrated faculties such as memory, foresight, and reasoning, while criticising "instinct" as an inadequate explanation.
+He returned to the subject in 1857 with an unpublished paper, "Animal Psychology", presented to the Pundit Club in Rochester, New York.
+This paper attributed animal behaviour to perception, memory, reflection, volition, and reason, and suggested continuity between human and nonhuman mental faculties.
 Although little known at the time, the essay has been identified as an early critique of instinct in American comparative psychology.

-Near the end of the 19th century, several scientists existed whose work was also very influential.
-Douglas Alexander Spalding was called the "first experimental biologist", and worked mostly with birds; studying instinct, imprinting, and visual and auditory development.
-Jacques Loeb emphasized the importance of objectively studying behavior, Sir John Lubbock is credited with first using mazes and puzzle devices to study learning and Conwy Lloyd Morgan is thought to be "the first ethologist in the sense in which we presently use the word".
+Near the end of the 19th century, several other scientists produced highly influential work.
+Douglas Alexander Spalding, called the "first experimental biologist," worked mostly with birds to study instinct, imprinting, and visual and auditory development.
+Jacques Loeb emphasized the importance of objectively studying behavior.
+Sir John Lubbock is credited with first using mazes and puzzle devices to study learning and Conwy Lloyd Morgan is thought to be "the first ethologist in the sense in which we presently use the word".